trainline/react-skeletor/README.md

 )(UserDetailPage);
 ```

-3. Use a skeleton element to toggle between the placehoder design and the real content depending on the loading status in the context.
+3. Use a skeleton element to toggle between the placeholder design and the real content depending on the loading status in the context.

 ```jsx
 // NameCard.jsx